By Dr. Evren Tok, and Iman Ismail

-Dr. Evren Tok is an Assistant Dean of Innovation and Community Engagement and Associate Professor of Islam and Global Affairs at the College of Islamic Studies, part of Hamad Bin Khalifa University and Iman Ismail is a Research Assistant at Hamad Bin Khalifa University.
+Dr. M. Evren Tok is Assistant Dean of Innovation and Community Engagement, Associate Professor of Islam and Global Affairs, and founder of Maker Majlis at CIS; Iman Ismail is a research assistant at CIS and alumni of Georgetown University, Qatar.

 This article is submitted on behalf of the author by the HBKU Communications Directorate.
 The views expressed are the author’s own and do not necessarily reflect the University’s official stance.